Rayyanah-coder/File-Permissions-chmod-Flowchart-in-linux/README.md

 # File-Permissions-chmod-Flowchart-in-linux
 This project demonstrates a fundamental understanding of Linux file permissions using the `chmod` command.
-It includes a flowchart that explains how file permissions work.. see test.png
+It includes a flowchart that explains how file permissions work
 ---

 ## 🎯 Task Objective